Polymer/old-docs-site/polymer.md

 When an instance of `<visitor-creds>` is created, its `person` property (an object) is also bound to `<name-tag>`'s `person` property.
 Now both components are using the same `person` object.

-**Important:** Be careful when your properties are objects or arrays.
-Element registration is evaluated once.
-This means only one instance of an object used in property initialization is ever created.
-Because of the nature of `prototype`, you may run into unexpected "shared state" across different instances of the same element if you're setting an initial value for a property which is an object or array.
-Do this type of initialization in `created()` rather than directly on the `prototype`.
-{: .alert .alert-error }

 ### Declarative event mapping